Posted on behalf of Phillips Law Group on Sep 23, 2015 in Defective Drug

 Antidepressant trials are especially difficult to conduct because one third to more than one half of subjects typically improve while taking a placebo.
 Additional choices about how to measure improvement and label side effects can also play a role in the conclusions of a study.

 Despite this fact, the reanalysis brings to light important risks for teenagers taking Paxil.
-If you or someone you love has experienced thoughts of suicide or increased depression after taking Paxil, contact our defective drug lawyers today to discuss your legal options.
+If you or someone you love has experienced thoughts of suicide or increased depression after taking Paxil, contact our injury lawyers Phoenix today to discuss your legal options.